 1995.
 Rising up in South Gippsland, Victoria, Rients Johannes Huitema shared a love for hip hop music with his basketball buddies.
 Between street B-Ball sessions and Street Fighter 2 battles on their Super Nintendo, gangsta rap became an unlikely influence for the otherwise sensitive new age teens.
 Keeping a cynical yet empathetic view of the lyrical content, the G funk sparked an inspiration for what is now his ultimate release - Renelophus.

 2020.
-Introducing Anastasia Lastovirya on vocals, Adam Brown sitting on top of the bass, Joel Claude strumming electric guitars.
+Introducing Anastasia Lastovirya on vocals, Michael Wong sitting on top of the bass, Joel Claude strumming electric guitars.
 Reno himself ripping rhymes and banging handy beats.
 Together, the band enjoys awkward silences and exploring each other intimately with the use of ESP.